ycs77/headlessui-float/packages/headlessui-float-react/README.md

 }
 ```

-Used in the same way as `<Float>`.
-It can also override the defined prop in high-order component:
+Used in the same way as `<Float>`, it can also override the defined prop in high-order component:

 ```jsx
 <Menu>